 Continued need for more inpatient coders

 The ongoing need for more inpatient coders is real.
 This is especially true with new roles, tasks and demands.
 A strong inpatient coder remains the most requested resource at KIWI-TEK.
 Addressing productivity lags for ICD-10-PCS coding is a primary factor.
 While outpatient and inpatient diagnosis coding benchmarks are back to ICD-9 levels, surgical coding in ICD-10 continues to be a challenge in the industry.
-Monitor this blog throughout 2019 to learn valuable strategies to overcome coding’s top challenges in the year ahead and reinvent your coding career.
+Monitor this blog throughout 2019 to learn valuable strategies to overcome coding’s top challenges in the year ahead and reinvent your medical coding career.
 If you’re not already a subscriber, sign up here: https://kiwi-tek.com/blog-subscriptions/